-Turtles are reptiles, and there are about 250 different species of them living in the oceans, lakes, streams, forests and deserts on all the world's continents except Antarctica.
+Turtles are reptiles, and about 250 different species of them live in the oceans, lakes, streams, forests and deserts on all the world's continents except Antarctica.
 They might even be in your own yard.

 Whether domed or flat, shells are made up of two parts: the carapace and the plastron.
 The carapace is the upper part of the shell that covers the turtle's back.
 The plastron is the bottom half that covers the belly.
 A bony bridge fastens the two together at the side of the turtle.
 For the many species of turtles able to retract into their shells, a hinge allows the carapace and plastron to close tightly when the turtle draws in and also joins the two halves together.